xnning/EvEff/README.md

 # EvEff: Efficient effect handlers based on Evidence translation

-Efficient effect handlers based on Evidence translation.
+Efficient effect handlers based on evidence translation.
 The implementation is based on /"Effect Handlers, Evidently"/, Ningning Xie /et al./, ICFP 2020 [(pdf)](https://www.microsoft.com/en-us/research/publication/effect-handlers-evidently), and the interface and design is described in detail in